Indications for Soft-IVF

 - Unexplained infertility

-- An alternative to intrauterine inseminations (IUI) and ovarian stimulation treatment
+- An alternative to intrauterine inseminations (IUI)

 The following list outlines treatment requirements related specifically to Soft-IVF: